kashtodi/bandits/README.md

-# bandits2018
+# Computational Methods for User Interfaces: Bandits

-Computational Methods for User Interfaces: Bandits Lecture
+This repository is for the Bandits lecture from the Computational Methods for User Interfaces course (ELEC-E7851) at Aalto University.